 The Ministry of Health is the agency charged with regulating pesticide/contaminant residues in foodstuffs.
 The Ministry uses its own list of approved products and acceptable tolerance levels for each.
-U.S. exporters may obtain a copy of these lists by contacting the Ministry's Institute of Nutrition and Food Safety.
+U.S. exporters may obtain a copy of these lists by contacting INHA.
 As a general rule of thumb, Codex maximum residue limits are acceptable for most foodstuffs.
 If a pesticide/contaminant is suspected of affecting the food supply or producing illness, the Ministry of Health will remove it from its list of approved products until it can conduct the proper analysis and determine its impact on the consumer.